-Next stewards meeting is the 20th of June.
-Work party the 20th of June.
-Rummage Sale June 8th!
+Next stewards meeting is the 19th of December.
+Work party the 21st of December

 For a new trail map with mileages. click on PARK MAP icon under Useful Links

 The most important feature of this park is you, our volunteers and stewards.